Post written by Hugo Lisbona

 Copenhagen has much more to offer than its impressive Viking heritage.
 Visitors will love its fine architecture, including palaces and houses that can easily compete with châteaux like Versailles.
 Copenhagen's most popular historic buildings are the Frederiksberg, the Christiansborg Palace, or the Borsen.

 Its proximity to Central Europe allowed Copenhagen to absorb a considerable amount of Central European architectural influences and trends.
 Among all the Scandinavian capitals, Copenhagen is probably the one with the strongest European influence.
+That's why it is a coveted place for expats.

 Today the historic architecture contrasts with bold urban planning and architecture.
 The most striking examples of the Danish avant-garde architecture in Copenhagen are the 8 House, the VM Houses, and the Black Diamond.